docker-library/docs/zabbix-appliance/README-short.txt

-Zabbix appliance contains MySQL server, Zabbix server, Zabbix Java Gateway and Zabbix frontend.
+Zabbix appliance with MySQL database support and Nginx web-server.